Purefekt/Image-Analyser/README.md

 contains many TextView in a vertical linear order with some errors the user might encounter.
 #### Miscellaneous
--The app uses internet and external storage permissions.
+- The app uses internet and external storage permissions.
--All pages are locked to portrait mode as they malfunction in landscape mode.
+- All pages are locked to portrait mode as they malfunction in landscape mode.
--If the API is unable to detect the image, then it gives a toast message saying, “Sorry I can’t understand this image… Blame – Veer Singh!”
+- If the API is unable to detect the image, then it gives a toast message saying, “Sorry I can’t understand this image… Blame – Veer Singh!”
--The MainActivity has an exit warning which prompts the user to press back twice in under 2 seconds to successfully exit the application.
+- The MainActivity has an exit warning which prompts the user to press back twice in under 2 seconds to successfully exit the application.
--The apps colors are in line with University of Debrecen (my university) colors - FFAD05 and 004532 (Hex).
+- The apps colors are in line with University of Debrecen (my university) colors - FFAD05 and 004532 (Hex).
--The logo was designed by my friend Juanita.
+- The logo was designed by my friend Juanita.